Minor in Geosciences (Geology)

 Related Programs

-Fort Hays State University offers several related programs for those interested in expanding their scientific foundation.
-These options support career goals in sustainability, mapping, conservation, and museum sciences.
-Students may pursue them alongside or after completing the Minor in Geosciences (Geology):
+Fort Hays State University offers a range of related programs for students looking to expand their scientific foundation.
+These options support careers in sustainability, mapping, conservation, and museum sciences, and can be pursued alongside or after completing the Minor in Geosciences (Geology).

 - B.S. in Geosciences (Geology)